lirantal/ls-mcp/docs/custom-files-analysis.md

 - ✅ All file paths are resolved to absolute paths
 - ✅ Supports both relative and absolute file paths
 - ✅ Home directory expansion (`~`) is supported
+- ✅ **Always shows the "Custom Files" group**, even if it contains zero servers (since you explicitly requested to analyze those files)

 ### Without `--files` Flag (Default)